rboles/botch/README.md

 # Steps

+Note: if starting with this source, just run `npm install`

-Steps to get the project started:
+Steps I took to get the project started:

 ```bash
 mkdir -p ~/Projects/botch